Three sources of alternative energy you can get installed in your home

 But just because you live close to running water doesn’t mean you’re eligible to have a source of hydropower installed in your home.
 So if you do think you may be able to have it installed, get in touch with a hydropower installer for an expert opinion.
 Things like seasons, your location and access to a stream of water are all important factors.

 Aside from being an incredible sight when driving through remote areas, wind turbines can produce a decent amount of electricity.
-In 2017 alone, 5.7% of Australia’s overall electricity generated came from wind power.
+In 2018 7.1% of Australia’s overall electricity generated came from wind power.
 Wind energy is produced when wind spins the blades of the turbines, which are connected to a generator and creates an electric current.

 One of the great things about wind turbines is that they can be installed in both rural areas and regular suburbs.
 However, similar to having hydropower installed, you’ll need to be in an area with strong winds in order for your turbine to power your home.